aryoda/ddcutil-cpp-API/README.md

 # Artefacts and Tools

+You can find the UML models and other concepts in the `concepts` sub folder of this repository

 The UML models (class diagrams etc.) are maintained using the **Umbrello UML Modeler** (https://umbrello.kde.org/).

-You can find the UML models and other concepts in the `concepts` sub folder of this repository
+The UML models are stored using the `XMI` file format so you can use other UML tools too.